Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Text blocks

-The new text block feature made it easier for developers to read multi-line text.
-It uses three quotes, similar to Python and Groovy.
+The new text block feature makes it easier for developers to read multi-line text.
+It uses three quotation marks, similar to Python and Groovy.

 Code - New text block feature in Java SE 13